Analysis of 10x genomics scATAC-seq data using sincei#

 multiqc sincei_output/atac/ # see results in multiqc_report.html

-Below, we perform a basic filtering using scCountQC.
-We exclude the cells with <500 and >10000 detected bins (--filterRegionArgs).
-Also, we exclude the regions that are detected in too few cells (<100) or in >90% of cells (--filterCellArgs).
+Below, we perform some basic filtering using scCountQC.
+We exclude the cells with <500 and >10000 detected peaks (--filterRegionArgs).
+We also exclude peaks detected in too few cells (<100) or in >90% of cells (--filterCellArgs).

 --filterRegionArgs "n_cells_by_counts: 100, 5500" \